altimmons/LangNotes/C.md

 Unlike normal pointers, we do not allocate de-allocate memory using function pointers.

-A function’s name can also be used to get functions’ address.
-For example, in the below program, we have removed address operator ‘&’ in assignment.
+A function's name can also be used to get functions' address.
+For example, in the below program, we have removed address operator '&' in assignment.
 We have also changed function call by removing *, the program still works.

 ```C++